ruby-rdf/rdf-vcf/README.md

 RDF::VCF
 ========

-This is an RDF.rb reader for Variant Call Format (VCF) files, widely used in bioinformatics.
+This is an [RDF.rb](https://github.com/ruby-rdf/rdf) reader plugin for Variant Call Format (VCF) files, widely used in bioinformatics.

 This project grew out of [BioHackathon 2014](http://2014.biohackathon.org/) [work](https://github.com/dbcls/bh14/wiki/On-The-Fly-RDF-converter) by